Finding the best cappuccino maker is exactly like buying a car.

-Whereas the "Toyota" of cappuccino makers is going to do an okay job, just don't expect anything exciting.
+Whereas the "Toyota" of cappuccino makers is going to do an good job, just don't expect anything exciting.

 It's a task of compromise where you have to match your budget with the machine’s features, automation, and build quality, as all these influence the price.
 So the answer to what’s the “best one” is “it depends” – annoying right?
 I hate the “it depends” answer too.

-Luckily I’m going to make this task a little easier by recommending some great options and sharing my barista insights to help you pick the best cappuccino maker.
+Luckily I’m going to make this task a little easier by recommending some great options and sharing my barista insights to help you pick the best cappuccino makers.